15 cm/45 41st Year Type: History

 The 15 cm/45 41st Year began life as a design produced by the parent company of Elswick, Armstrong Whitworth for export customers and called the Pattern GG.
 These guns did not serve aboard ships of the Royal Navy.
-On 5 October 1917 the Japanese designation system for artillery changed from inches 6 in/45 41st Year Type to centimeters 15 cm/45 41st Year Type.
+The gun was renamed "6 inch /45 (15.2 cm) 41st Year Type" on 25 December 1908.
+On 5 October 1917 the Japanese designation system for artillery changed to metric and the gun was designated the "15 cm/45 41st Year Type".
 Whether the guns originated in Britain or were built in Japan they still shared the same 41st Year designation.

 Construction

 The 15 cm/45 41st Year was constructed of an A tube and wire wound with a protective outer jacket.
 Ships built in British shipyards for Japan were armed with Pattern GG guns and later Japan produced their own versions under license at the Kure Naval Arsenal.
 Four different models were produced at Kure which differed in the style of rifling used.
 Although sometimes referred to as QF guns, they were actually BL guns which used separate loading bagged charges and projectiles.